XabUG7/Image-Manipulation-with-Pillo/README.md

-# Image Manipulation with Pillo
+# Image Manipulation with Pillow
 Compose a collage of RGB channels manipulated pictures